edgedb/edgedb/docs/stdlib/objects.rst

       - Root for user-defined object types

-:eql:type:`BaseObject` is the root of the object type hierarchy and all object types in EdgeDB, including system types, extend it either directly or indirectly.
+:eql:type:`BaseObject` is the root of the object type hierarchy, and all object types in EdgeDB, including system types, extend it either directly or indirectly.
 User-defined object types extend from the :eql:type:`Object` type, which is a subtype of ``std::BaseObject``.